BradleyChatha/PersonalWebsite/PersonalWebsite/wwwroot/blogs/JsonSerialiser/post4.md

 }
 ```

-For dynamic arrays, all that needs to happen is to iterate over the array's elements, serialise
+For dynamic arrays we need to iterate over the array's elements; serialise
 them, and then append the serialised value into a JSON array.

 There's not too much to explain about to code, so I'll quickly highlight two things:

-* We use <a href="https://dlang.org/phobos/std_traits.html#isDynamicArray">std.traits.isDynamicArray</a>
+* We use std.traits#isDynamicArray to check if `T` is a dynamic array.

-  to check if `T` is a dynamic array.
+* Creating a std.json#JSONValue that is also an array is a bit iffy, using `parseJSON("[]")` was the cleanest way I could find.

-* Creating a JSONValue that is also an array is a bit iffy, the `parseJSON("[]")` part is the best way I could find.
+  (std.json is pretty outdated)

 ```
 JSONValue serialise(T)(T value)